cederberg/mibble/README.md

 1. Introduction
 ---------------

-Mibble is an open-source SNMP MIB parser (or SMI parser) written in Java.
-The Mibble library contains classes for easy access to all the information in the MIB file, including OIDs, type data and descriptions.
-A couple of useful applications are also bundled with Mibble, among them a MIB browser with a simple SNMP manager.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the separate LICENCE.txt file for more details.
+Mibble is an open-source SNMP MIB (or SMI) parser library for Java.
+It reads MIB files (in ASN.1 syntax) and provides an API to access all the information, including OIDs, types, descriptions, comments and the original MIB source text.

+Mibble comes bundled with a comprehensive set standard IANA and IETF MIBs, command-line apps for formatting and validation, and a graphical MIB browser with a simple SNMP manager.

 Please see https://www.mibble.org/ for more information.